Diary of a Network Geek

 Geek Pickup Lines, Part One

-Filed under: Fun,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:16 am for you boring, normal people.
+Filed under: Fun,The Network Geek at Home — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:16 am for you boring, normal people.

 The top eleven Geek Pickup lines, as stolen from BBSpot, for your Friday afternoon funny: